 Prothrombin tim results from one lab do not compare well to results from another.
 When you are monitoring a pet over time, it is best to always use the same laboratory.

-CBC/WBC and blood chemistry values (including observation for elevated AST, ALT, GGT and AP and low albumen that are all suggest liver problems - a common cause of long PT time, or allow thrombocyte count and abnormal RBC shape (poikilocytosis) as indications of (DIC)
+CBC/WBC and blood chemistry values (including observation for elevated AST, ALT, GGT and AP and low albumen that are all suggest liver problems - a common cause of prolonged PT time, or a low thrombocyte count and abnormal RBC shape (poikilocytosis) as indications of (DIC)